-• Facilities Use Agreement: National Grid/Deepwater Block Island Wind (ER16-2328)
+Facilities Use Agreement: National Grid/Deepwater Block Island Wind (ER16-2328)

 On July 29, New England Power Company ("National Grid") filed a Facilities Use Agreement between itself and Deepwater Block Island Wind, LLC ("Deepwater") under which National Grid will operate and maintain, and Deepwater will use, a portion of certain interconnection facilities to be constructed and owned by The Narragansett Electric Company, in order to facilitate the construction and future commercial operation of the offshore Block Island Wind Farm ("BIWF").
 The Narragansett interconnection facilities will be used to deliver power to the BIWF on a temporary basis for the purpose of installing, testing, and commissioning equipment prior to the BIWF's commercial operation date.
 National Grid requested that the Agreement be accepted for filing as of July 28, 2016.
-Comments on this filing are due on or before August 19, 2016.
+Comments on this filing were due on or before August 19, 2016; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).